Skip to main content

 • Open Build Log On Warnings

 Choose if the Build Log should be displayed automatically when warnings are displayed such as "too many unique tiles or palettes used in a scene".
-If you're choosing to ignore these warnings it can be helpful to disable them, otherwise you'll be taken to the Build Log every time your game runs.
+If you're choosing to ignore these warnings it can be helpful to disable them, otherwise it will be displayed every time your game runs.
 Please note that errors building your project will always open the Build Log regardless of this setting.

 • Generate Debugging Files